 The Bible is actually a collection of 66 books and letters.

-39 of them were written for Jews before Jesus was born.
-The other 27 were written for Christians after Jesus died.
+39 of them were written for Jews before Yeshua was born.
+The other 27 were written for Christians after Yeshua died.

 Somewhere in the 4th century AD, the Christian leaders of that time gathered all the different writings and letters together.